u-verma/serialization/README.md

 # Serialization

- - The process of writing the `state of an object` to a `file` is serialization.
+ - Storing, saving or transmitting the `state of an object` in binary form, is known as serialization.
  - Serialization can be achieved Using `FileOutputStream` and `ObjectOutputStream` classes.
  - The class must `implements Serializable` in order to get Serialize.
  - Serializable interface present in `java.io` package.
 It doesn't contain any method.
 It is a marker interface.

 # Deserialization
  - The process of reading the `state of an object` from the `file` is deserialization.
- Strictly speaking it is the process of converting an object from file or network supported form to Java supported form.
+ Strictly speaking it is the process of converting an object from, file or network supported form to Java supported form.
  - Deserialization can be achieved Using `FileInputStream` and `ObjectInputStream` classes.

   ```java